-French President Emmanuel Macron says he will run for second term, as war in Ukraine upends campaign
+French President Emmanuel Macron says he will run for second term as war in Ukraine upends campaign

 The E.U.'s sanctions against Russia have already come at an economic cost, on top of those borne from the turmoil of war.
 Many of the effects, including higher gas, electricity and food prices, have either already set in or could hit in the next six weeks, according to some estimates.

-In a written address to parliament last Friday, Macron prepared voters for volatile weeks and months ahead.
+In a written address to Parliament last Friday, Macron prepared voters for volatile weeks and months ahead.
 “This major crisis will have consequences on our lives, our economy,” he said.

-In previous elections, concerns over rising inequality and surging inflation would have likely boosted the chances of France’s Socialist party, whose presidents have governed France for about two of the past four decades.
+In previous elections, concerns over rising inequality and surging inflation probably would have boosted the chances of France’s Socialist party, whose presidents have governed France for about two of the past four decades.

-But less than six weeks from the first round of the election, that party’s candidate, Paris mayor Anne Hidalgo, polls at around 2 percent.
+But less than six weeks from the first round of the election, that party’s candidate, Paris Mayor Anne Hidalgo, polls at around 2 percent.
 Her failure to gain any momentum in the campaign reflects a broader malaise that has gripped France’s political left, which has lost a substantial number of voters to Macron or abstentionism.

 The woman who just weeks ago was seen by some as a possible unifier of the left — former justice minister Christiane Taubira — won’t even be on the ballot in April.
-After failing to cross the 500 sponsorships that are needed to run, she dropped out of the race on Wednesday.
+After failing to cross the 500 sponsorships that are needed to run, she dropped out of the race Wednesday.